DhritiShikhar/issuetrackers-doc/doc2.rst

 	- who have "admin" priviledges can: edit fields, groups -> total control over Bugzilla

-3. Groups allow to isolate bugs/ products that should be seen by certain people.
+3. Groups restrict visibility of bugs to a set of specific users.

 4. There are two types of groups:
 	- Generic group